The Walking Dead: Season Two: Release

 As with the previous season, Telltale released Season Two for Windows and OS X computers, and for PlayStation 3, Xbox 360, PlayStation Vita, and iOS devices.
 Releases for the PlayStation 4 and Xbox One consoles were announced in May 2014 with release at a later date, along with retail versions of the game for the PlayStation 3 and Xbox 360 consoles.
 A Nintendo Switch version was released in 2020.

 The season was formally announced in late October 2013.
 The announcement showcased Clementine as the playable character for the game, set sometime after the events of the first series.
 Telltale's CEO Dan Conners stated that this would put "players in the shoes of a lead role that will challenge their expectations of how to survive in a world where no one can be trusted".
 The first episode was released in the fourth quarter of 2013, with subsequent episodes released four to six weeks apart.
 A collector's disc was announced to purchase at the end of the season, with those who pre-order the game (from the Telltale Games Store) receiving it for just the shipping and handling cost.

+A Wii U version was in the works, bundling both Season 1's Game of the Year (GOTY) Edition and Season 2.
+The bundle was listed by the game retailer GAME in the UK with a placeholder release date of October 30, 2015, but it ended up being cancelled.
+This was due to declining Wii U console sales and the fact that porting the Telltale Tool engine onto the hardware—specifically optimizing it for dual-screen functionality utilizing both the TV output and the Wii U GamePad—proved highly complex.